 In some companies, a quest for perfection dooms the planning process.
 The managers regard the choices to be made as so momentous that they must find perfect answers or risk losing the company.
 This attitude can lengthen the information-gathering phase infinitely.

-At one seminar for small and mid-sized companies, we asked each of the attendees how long his or her company had been doing strategic planning.
+At one seminar for small and mid-sized companies, we asked each of the attendees how long his or her company had been doing strategy planning.
 A member of one group present said that they had been doing it for five years.
 Thinking they surely had some insights to share with the group, we asked if they did a better job with each successive planning cycle.
 “Successive cycle?” one responded, a bit puzzled.
 “We’re still gathering competitive and market information.
 We hope to start doing the planning next year.”

 Typically, you will invest 2 to 4 percent of top management time to the process, including the planning meetings, preparation and research.
-As the goals of the plan become clear, the implementation of the strategic plan becomes part of normal, everyday operations.
-The planning becomes a tool that helps to run the business better, rather than an abstract exercise done by little green men on some distant planet.
+As the strategy become clear, the implementation of the strategic plan becomes a normal part of the running of the business, The planning becomes a tool that helps to run the business better, rather than an abstract exercise.

 The most important point is that it should be updated.
 Too many think of a strategy as a long-range plan that gets set at some off-site meetings and then is rigidly followed as company policy for the next 5 to 10 years.
 We all saw the results of the inflexibility in the Five-Year Plans produced by the Soviet Union.
 That is definitely not the model you want for managing your business.

 What preparation is necessary?